Basic Fine-Tuning Tutorial¶

 In this tutorial, we will:

-- Configure the pipeline
+- Configure the complete pipeline (fine-tuning, inference, and evaluation)

-- Evaluate results
+- Monitor and review results

-Estimated Time: 30-45 minutes
+Estimated Time: 45-60 minutes (including pipeline execution)

-Step 1: Prepare Your Dataset¶
+Step 1: Prepare Your Datasets¶

 Create a file called programming_qa.jsonl